gaurav-patwardhan/aumni-sdet-test/README.md

   * Java 11
   * Maven 3.x
 ## How to run
-- Run in IDE
-  * Open the MainPageTest & Run all tests
 - Command Line
   * on command line navigate to project folder
   * run `mvn test`